 The groundbreaking singer, songwriter, and author Leonard Cohen is dead at 82.
 The news was announced in a post on Cohen's official Facebook page Thursday evening via his label, Sony Music Canada.

-Born in Westmount, Quebec on September 21, 1934, Cohen emerged in the 1960s and early 1970s alongside fellow poet-musicians like Bob Dylan and Joni Mitchell, an artist whose unflinching passion, melancholy, and wit would mark a massively influential body of work that spanned five decades.
+Born in Westmount, Quebec on September 21, 1934, Cohen emerged in the 1960s alongside fellow poet-musicians like Bob Dylan and Joni Mitchell, an artist whose unflinching passion and darkness would mark a massively influential body of work that spanned five decades.

 This is a developing story.
 Check back for updates.